ACCESS-NRI/ACCESS-OM2/DEVELOPERS.md

 git clone https://github.com/ACCESS-NRI/spack-config.git --branch main
 ```

-Note: `spack` is cloned from the ACCESS-NRI fork as on occasion there are some fixes that are back-ported by ACCESS-NRI.

 Link all the `spack-config` settings to your local `spack` instance:
 ```bash
 ln -s -r -v spack-config/v0.21/gadi/* spack/etc/spack/
 ```

+> [!NOTE]
+>
+> This guide is adapted from [instructions on the ACCESS-Hive Forum](https://forum.access-hive.org.au/t/how-to-build-access-om2-on-gadi/1545)
+>
+> `spack` is cloned from the ACCESS-NRI fork as on occasion there are some fixes that are back-ported by ACCESS-NRI from more recent versions of `spack`.

 ## Enable spack